 Cohort summary Data source The CRANE Database (consented cases only) Birth years Three years: 2011 to 2013.
 Plus summary information on 2014 births 55 Denominator 334 5-year-old children with complete Unilateral Cleft Lip and Palate (UCLP) and recorded 5 year old Index scores Numerator The number of children classified as having 'good', 'fair' or 'poor' 5 year old Index scores Exclusions (not mutually exclusive) Children without consent to data collection Cases with incomplete UCLP Children who died before the age of 5 years Children with submucous cleft palates56 Children without a recorded 5 year old Index score Cleft services with consent verification outlier status (excluded from data completeness checks) Data completeness 65.9% of 507 eligible consented children had recorded 5 year old Index scores.
 14.2% had a reason the facial growth scores were not collected.
 19.9% were missing data or a reason for not collecting data.
-Countries England, Wales and Northern Ireland Indicator #9 57 Benchmarks 100% of eligible children with a complete UCLP should have a recorded 5 year old Index score (or a valid reason it was not collected).
-CSAG reported in 1998 that 29%, 34% and 37% of children with a complete UCLP had 'good', 'fair' and 'poor' dental arch relationships, respectively58.
+Countries England, Wales and Northern Ireland Indicator #9 57 Benchmarks 100% of eligible valid reason it was CSAG reported ir and 'poor' denta children with a complete UCLP should have a recorded 5 year old Index score (or a as not collected). n 1998 that 29%, 34% and 37% of children with a complete UCLP had 'good', 'fair' I arch relationships, respectively 58 .
 What did we find?
 37.7% of children had scores reflecting 'good' dental arch relationships at 5 years old.
 38.3% of children had scores reflecting 'fair' dental arch relationships at 5 years old.
 24% of children had scores reflecting 'poor' dental arch relationships at 5 years old.
 Recommendations Cleft services should aim to take dental impressions or photographs of all children with a complete UCLP around the age of 5 years, to allow for an assessment using the 5 year old Index.
 The research community should undertake to compare UK facial growth outcomes with those in other countries.
 The research community should undertake to evaluate the predictive value of the 5 year old Index in UK populations.